cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 The example will look for the hardware injection signals ``5`` and ``6`` from the table `here
 <https://www.gw-openscience.org/static/injections/o1/cw_injections.html>`_ (note that the table
-contains the signal frequency and frequency derivative, which must be halved to give equivalent "rotational" values in the parameter files).
+contains the gravitational-wave signal frequency and frequency derivative, which must be halved to give equivalent "rotational" values in the parameter files).
 Files containing the parameters for all these injections for each observing run are packaged with CWInPy with locations given in the :obj:`~cwinpy.info.HW_INJ` dictionary.

 For this we can use the following configuration file: